jackaponte/service_links/README.txt

   or both.
 - If the links should be added after the body text or in the links section or in a block.
+- If aggregator2 nodes should use link to original article aggregated by aggregator2 module.
 - Deside what roles get to see/use the service links.